-What is the Cut Off for IFSCA Grade A 2025?
+What is the cut off marks for IFSCA Grade A 2026?

-The cut-off for IFSCA Grade A 2025 will be determined by several factors, including the exam's difficulty level, the number of vacancies, overall candidate performance, and applicable reservation policies.
-While the official marks are yet to be released, candidates can expect them to follow trends from previous years, with minor variations.
-The cut-off for the Phase 2 exam, held on 15th November 2025, is expected to be announced soon.
-Once released, candidates can review the category-wise cut-offs to understand trends and prepare for the interview stage.
-Shortlisted candidates will then appear for the interview, after which the final cut-off marks will be declared by the IFSCA.
+The cut-off for IFSCA Grade A 2026 will be determined by several factors, including the exam's difficulty level, the number of vacancies, overall candidate performance, and applicable reservation policies.
+While the official cut-off marks are yet to be released, candidates can expect them to follow trends from previous years, with minor variations.
+The cut-offs for Phase 1 and Phase 2 will be announced along with the result PDF.

 Check IFSCA Grade A Phase 2 Exam Analysis